-The Chickpea Curry recipe below comes from the Instant Pot® cookbook, and it’s one of the first curry recipes I’ve made that doesn’t call for any sort of cream or dairy-substitute, like coconut milk.
+The Chickpea Curry recipe is one of the first curry recipes I’ve made that doesn’t call for any sort of cream or dairy-substitute, like coconut milk.
 It’s a lighter, tomato-based curry that’s full of flavor and happens to be super simple to make.
-I hope you’ll enjoy it!

 - 2 tablespoons olive oil